Skip to main content

 3. Implement the methods of this class as needed: AddToSourceControl(), CheckIn(), CheckOut(), and so on.
 These methods would typically do the following, at a minimum:

-• Call the appropriate function or method of your source control software, to act on the XML file.
+• Call the appropriate function or method of your source control software, to act on the file.

 • Update internal information in InterSystems IRIS about the status of the given file.